-The presentation of the data in the maps does not provide precise information on the variations in goat population density outside of the focal points but this could be addressed with further refinement of mapping parameters.
+The presentation of the data in the figures does not provide precise information on the variations in goat population density outside but this could be addressed with further refinement of mapping parameters.

 There is uncertainty inherent in the information displayed.
 Limitations in the dataset are discussed in the supporting quality statement (Annex 1) and it is important that the user considers these in the context of their work.
 Population and holding density maps are classified to different scales and units and due care must be taken regarding their interpretation.